fkoncz/sfdc/README.md

 # sfdc
-SalesForce python dev work
+SalesForce python dev work.

+This project was happening in 2016 - please look at the code as throw-away PoC code for code quality.
+Not meant to be production quality as it is only for proof of concept.

-Testing triggering Salesforce.com security systems for behavioral analysis.
-PoC.
+Testing triggering Salesforce.com security systems for behavioral analysis - PoC.

 Originally created with SalesForce SDK v35/v46 which was a while ago.